DandreOpperman/News-API/README.md

 3. Next in the root of the repository create two files, one called .env.test and one called .env.development.
 In the .env.test file on line one type `PGDATABASE=nc_news_test` and in the .env.development file on line one type `DATABASE_URL=nc_news`

-4. next you will need to install the dependencies with following command: `git i` .
+4. next you will need to install the dependencies with following command: `npm install` .
 Doing so will install these dependencies:

 - express
 - dotenv